gazzamc/The-Expanse-RESTful-API/README.md

 - All menu links on the documentation page scroll to the appropriate content.
 - All elements are responsive when changing resolutions in chrome dev tools.
 - Example code/JSON scales with resolution on documentation page.
-- Back to top button works as intended and doesnt block content.
+- Back to top button works as intended and doesn't block content.
 - No elements/content overlaps when changing resolutions.

 #### API